Shrimp, raw (sand shrimp and Pacific shrimp species) Purine Content — Food

 Hidden sources may help explain why a meal triggered symptoms even when the main dish looked lower in purines.

-Lower in Finfish and shellfish
+Compare within Finfish and shellfish

-Higher in Finfish and shellfish
+Lower-purine Finfish and shellfish items

-- Trout, rainbow, raw — 181.0
+- Is Trout, rainbow, raw high in purines? — Finfish and shellfish

-- Snails, raw — 182.2
+- Is Snails, raw high in purines? — Finfish and shellfish

-- Shrimp, mixed species, farmed, raw — 182.4
+- Is Shrimp, mixed species, farmed, raw high in purines? — Finfish and shellfish